1. Before Play Begins

 - Details of playoffs to be worked out by Chris Vallecorsa and Pat Greb.

-- In the event of a tie for section champion or playoff positions:
+- In the event of a tie for section champion:

 - A playoff game will determine section champion or ranking.

 - Site and specifics of tie breaker games to be determined by League Director.